ppy/osu-wiki/wiki/People/Centurions/en.md

 - The first user to reach 100 Ranked beatmaps was ::{ flag=TH }:: [DJPop](https://osu.ppy.sh/users/2363), on 4 August 2010.
 - Amongst all Centurions, it takes approximately **5.6 years** (around 2059 days) to rank 100 beatmaps on average.<!--Stats available at https://chromb.uk/centurions/data.json , now automated by chromb.-->

+## Notes

+[^andrea-first-ranked-date]: Due to a system glitch, the website incorrectly shows [Millenium - Day After Day](https://osu.ppy.sh/beatmapsets/11975) as ::{ flag=IT }:: [Andrea](https://osu.ppy.sh/users/33599)'s first Ranked beatmap (with a listed date of 2009-01-11).
+However, this beatmap was actually Ranked roughly a year later on [2010-01-14](https://osu.ppy.sh/community/forums/posts/295050) instead.